Categories > Books > Harry Potter > A Horcrux’s Fate

 “Neither can I,” she whispered.

 Molly sat hunched at the table, her shoulders drawn in, a sodden handkerchief twisted between her fingers.
 Her eyes were red and sore, the skin beneath them puffy and raw.
-She had long since stopped pretending to be strong; the mask had slipped hours ago, leaving behind only a mother who had seen too much, lost too much, and feared what more might be taken.
+She had long since stopped pretending to be strong; the mask had slipped hours ago, leaving behind only a mother who had seen and lost too much, and feared what more might be taken.

-Across from her, Arthur stood unmoving, still in his Ministry robes, though his tie hung loose and the sleeves were rolled up past his elbows.
+Across from her, Arthur stood unmoving, still in his Ministry robes, though his tie hung loose and the sleeves rolled up past his elbows.
 In one trembling hand, he held a crumpled bit of parchment written by Molly; it was the message that had arrived by owl not long before sunset.
 The ink had smudged where his thumb pressed too hard, but the words burnt clearly enough in his mind.

 Ron stood stiffly near the fireplace, arms folded across his chest, staring into the dying embers like they might answer back.
 His jaw was tight, his brows drawn, and the muscle in his cheek twitching every so often.
-The fire’s warmth did nothing to thaw the cold knot lodged somewhere beneath his ribs.
+The fire’s warmth did nothing to thaw the icy knot lodged somewhere beneath his ribs.

 Upstairs, beneath layers of blankets that did little to help, Harry lay curled on his side, face damp with sweat.
 His skin was pale, almost grey in the low light.
 The quilt clung to his shivering form as spasms wracked his body, each one sharper than the last.
-The Sleeping Draught Molly had coaxed into him had worn off in patches, offering little more than a haze, a dim buffer between pain and consciousness.
+The Sleeping Draught Molly had coaxed into him had worn off in patches, offering barely more than a haze, a dim buffer between pain and consciousness.

 Molly nodded slowly, though her voice trembled when she answered.
 “Sort of.
 He drifts in and out.
 But it’s not restful.
 He flinches in his sleep.
 Groans.
 I—I don’t think he’s really escaping it, even when he dreams.”